tattersoftware/codeigniter4-assets/README.md

 ## Usage

-If installed correctly CodeIgniter 4 will detect and autoload the library, helper, and (optional) config.
-Initialize the helper before using its functions:
+If installed correctly CodeIgniter 4 will detect and autoload the library, service, and config.
+Use the service `display()` method to retrieve the appropriate assets:
-`helper("tatter\assets");`

-Then call the helper functions `css()` and `js()` to retrieve the appropriate assets.
+`<?= service('assets')->display('css') ?>`

 ## Structure

 The library searches the assets directory (default: public/assets) for files matching the current route, loading them in a cascading fashion for each route segment.

 **Example:** https://example.com/users/view/12

-The library will first load any root assets (public/assets/*.css *.js), then assets in the users subfolder (public/assets/users/) then view subfolder, then 12 subfolder.
+The library will first load any root assets (public/assets/*.css *.js), then assets in the 'users' subfolder (public/assets/users/), then 'view' subfolder, then '12' subfolder.
 Any missing or invalid folders are ignored.

 Additional assets may be loaded from the config variable $routes - this is particularly helpful for including pre-bundled libraries.

 **Example:**
 ```
 public $routes = [
-	"" => ["bootstrap/dist/css/bootstrap.min.css", "bootstrap/dist/js/bootstrap.bundle.min.js"]
+	'' => ["bootstrap/dist/css/bootstrap.min.css", "bootstrap/dist/js/bootstrap.bundle.min.js"]
 ];
 ```

-This tells the library to load Bootstrap for every route ("") without having to move it from its pre-bundled subdirectory.
+This tells the library to load Bootstrap for every route ('') without having to move it from its pre-bundled subdirectory.